 Don’t expect to face off against a single enemy at any point in the game with most encounters featuring multiple monsters that will try to surround you.
 Every so often an alarm will go off signaling that a horde of creatures are on their way.
 Grabbing hold of and throwing enemies into each other or into nearby hazards can create some much needed space between you and your foes.
 As I briefly touched upon earlier, Final Exam includes both local and online multiplayer.
 Each of the characters have various special moves as well as passive abilities depending on their play style.
 The game compensations for additional players by increasing the amount of monsters, as well as adding more objectives to each of the levels.

 The cooperative aspect of Final Exam shouldn’t be ignored, even though each player is competing for the best score with one another.
 You’ll want to finish levels as fast as possible to get the best score, but in order to upgrade your character, you must explore every inch of the environment for collectibles; chewing up valuable time.
 If you pick up the PC version of the game, I highly recommend using a gamepad such as a Xbox 360 controller or a DualShock 4.Note: Final Exam was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.